MattKalinowski/ChessGame/README.md

 ![4](https://user-images.githubusercontent.com/30430556/35798018-dbd4ea46-0a61-11e8-9b08-0234cefb8708.png)

 Some algoithms are shared between multiple types of pieces.
-For instance: checking whether a move that player is attempting to perform is legal in case of permeability of a path between two coordinates.
+For instance: checking whether a move that player is trying to attempt is legal in a sense of permeability of a path between two coordinates.

 ![5](https://user-images.githubusercontent.com/30430556/35798030-e2f9a94c-0a61-11e8-8e43-5537250624d2.png)